coltongrainger/quamash/top2.md

 - Chain maps induce maps on homology.
 - The product of fundamental groups is the fundamental group of the product.
 - Flesh out an example to go with <https://mathoverflow.net/questions/35397/infinite-direct-products-and-derived-subgroups>.

+## Week 4

+Taking a pause.
+Chris convinced me to use Notability on the iPad, so I'm trying it out.